GiovaneIwamoto/event-manager/README.md

 "Monday", "Tuesday", "Wednesday"
 ```

+> [!CAUTION]
-This format is case-sensitive, so "_monday_" or "_MONDAY_" won't work.
+> This format is case-sensitive, so "monday" or "MONDAY" won't work.
 Make sure to use the correct spelling and capitalization when specifying the weekday to ensure that the filtering works properly.

 ---